hashicorp/terraform-website/content/source/docs/enterprise/automating-initial-user.html.md

 ## Initial Admin Creation API

 With the IACT in hand, the initial admin creation API can now be used.
 This API is available under the path `/admin/initial-admin-user` of your primary hostname.
-For instance, if your PTFE instance was located at `ptfe.mycompany.com`, the initial admin creation API would be `https://ptfe.mycompany.com/admin/initial-admin-user`.
+For instance, if your Terraform Enterprise instance was located at `tfe.mycompany.com`, the initial admin creation API would be `https://tfe.mycompany.com/admin/initial-admin-user`.

 This API requires the IACT as well as a JSON document describing the username, email address, and password of the initial admin user.